jansa249/omol_db_filtering/README.md

 │               ├── complex.xyz     # Coordinates of the complex (with forces)
 │               └── component_*.xyz # Coordinates of the components (no forces)
 │
-├── analysis_results/               # Analysis output
+├── analysis_results/               # ANALYSIS OUTPUT
 │   │
 │   │                               # OUTPUT FROM analysis.py
 │   ├── matches_[SUBSTRUCT].csv     # Table of complexes containing SUBSTRUCT